lopezelpesado/initial-learning/README.md

 # lopezelpesado.github.io

-This README is for my website and will have note relevant changes, stuff I'm working on, thoughts and the and the things I've learned/resources I've used to be able to do stuff.
+This README is for my website and will note relevant changes, stuff I'm working on, thoughts and the and the things I've learned/resources I've used to be able to do stuff.

 ---